In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 }

-This looks very similar to our good taste version, except it’s using a tmp
+This looks very similar to our good taste version in part 1, except it’s using a tmp

 pointer.